 So, at the end of this article, we’ll also share a few alternative jurisdictions for you to consider that have similar attributes.
 This way, you can get a taste of what else is out there, so you can make the best choice based on your banking needs.

 For decades, Austria was famous for banking secrecy and many considered it a tax haven.
 On top of that, the country was politically stable, in the EU, had attractive estate planning structures, and it didn’t have any inheritance or wealth taxes.

 Plus, Austrian banking secrecy was literally written into the country’s constitution.
-And, many non-residents liked that it was a cash society and privacy was a virtue embedded into the hearts and minds of people (and bankers) that live here.
+And, many non-residents liked that it was a cash society.
+Additionally, privacy was a virtue embedded into the hearts and minds of people (and bankers) that live here.